dsbutler101/grit/CONTRIBUTING.md

 ### Tests

 Testing Terraform requires access to cloud providers.

-We have very few unit tests here because we must be able to plan and validate the Terraform output against real resources.

-Each set of tests is run in Go test files alongside the Terraform code.
-We use [Terratest](https://terratest.gruntwork.io/) to interact with Terraform.

-#### Integration Tests

-Terraform requires installation of AWS and GCP command line interfaces.
+The relevant command line interfaces must be installed and configured first.

 For AWS you can follow the [Terraform AWS pre-requisites](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/aws-build#prerequisites).

 For GCP you can follow the [Terraform GCP pre-requisites](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/google-cloud-platform-build#prerequisites).

+#### Integration Tests

+The integration tests run terraform plans to validate the desired resources.

+We use [Terratest](https://terratest.gruntwork.io/) to interact with Terraform.

 As a minimum configure the following environment variables to run the tests: